FedericoDelNobile/FedericoDelNobile/README.md

 - 👋 Hi, I’m @FedericoDelNobile
 - 👀 I’m interested in Data Science and Artificial Intelligence
-- 🌱 I’m currently studying at ESADE
+- 👑 I’m currently working at KING
-- 📫 How to reach me federico.delnobile@gmail.com / federico.delnobile@esade.edu
+- 📫 How to reach me federico.delnobile@gmail.com

 <!---
 FedericoDelNobile/FedericoDelNobile is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.